squidfunk/mkdocs-material/docs/reference/code-blocks.md

 ### Annotations with numbers

-Prior to [:octicons-tag-24: 8.1.0][code annotation markers], code annotations were rendered with markers showing the original number as used by the author.
+Prior to <!-- md:version 8.1.0 -->, code annotations were rendered with markers
+showing the original number as used by the author.
 However, for technical reasons code annotation numbers restart each code block, which might lead to confusion.
 For this reason, code annotations now render as `+` signs which are rotated if they're open to denote that clicking them again will close them.

 If you wish to revert to the prior behavior and display code annotation numbers, you can add an [additional style sheet] and copy and paste the following CSS: